 The dynamics and range of expression can be articulated using a language of color and image inspired by memories and experiences.
 These experiences are the support and ground upon which I begin a painting.
 The background horizons are the first layers of the paintings.
 The horizons fill the negative space of the composition and they strengthen the relationship that exists between foreground and the background.
 They are the blurred distance that is the counterpoint to the hard-edged foreground.
 The foreground consists of fragments that are based on the fleeting incomplete visions that make up our memories.
 It is a reduction and refinement of our experience and I try to collect and assemble this assortment of thoughts and impressions and distill them to their essence and lay down these elements in paint.

-When reflecting on the idea of memory as it relates to identity, elements of time are introduced.
-With the passing of time memory is diminished and decay and imbalance are introduced.
-This leads to a reduction which for me leads to abstraction.
-To abstract is to remove.
-The contrast of beauty with decay and balance with imbablance is expressed in the tone and hue of the palette as well.
-The pallette plays with the ideas of colors taking on different strengths when placed next to or combined with one another.
-Complimentary colors are placed in a way as to reinforce each other and the combination leads to exaggeration.
-Or they can serve to diminish their power when placed in a certain way.
+The contrast of beauty with decay and balance with imbalance is expressed in the tone and hue of the palette as well.
+Color is mixed on the surface of the painting built up layer by layer as it plays with the ideas of color taking on different relative strengths when placed next to or combined with one another.
+Complimentary colors can be placed in a way as to reinforce each other and the combination leads to exaggeration or they can serve to diminish their relative power when placed in a certain way.
 It is this exploration of color, composition and light that entices me and drives me.

 I like to build a surface and earn its effect.
-A hard won battle with color and composition.
+A hard-won battle with material, color and composition.
 To me painting is about creating problems, not solving them.
-Pushing to find the base element within the realm of an aesthetic.
+Pushing to find the base element within the domain of an ascetic.
 As I see it everywhere you look is exciting, it’s the process of looking that is the adventure.